lkview/LayoutsPlusDoc/README.md

 # LindenPlus
 This is about parameterized Linden layouts.
+To use LindenPlus:
-It uses the system plug-in called **LindenPlus**.
+1. Select the plug-in called **LindenPlus**
-It requires that variables be defined in the private dropbox folder called **_CoDVariables**.
+2. Create a csv per the specifications below
+3. Place the csv in the images/codvariables ftp folder

+## Naming convention for the csv file
 The naming convention is as follows:

-    account id_-variables.csv
+    _account id_-variables.csv

 For example,

     corvettemods-variables.csv

-Any undefined variable will be assigned its default.
+## Naming convention for the csv file if you need more than one
+If you require additional csv files for the same customer, you need to specify a suffix.
+An example might be "namewrap".

 ### Product layout: *ImageAboveName*
 This layout was originally developed to support corvettemods.
 It displays: